 All in all, the purpose of manufacturing SEO is to drive more relevant traffic to your manufacturing website, which as stated previously, will help not only increase potential leads but also position your manufacturing website ahead of the competition, at the top of Google's search engine results and more importantly, in front of your target audience.

 The more you look into search engine optimisation, the more complex you’ll realise this process is.
 Google and other search engines are constantly changing their algorithms to ensure that users are finding the content they are looking for, meaning that you need to utilise a whole array of unique and constantly evolving SEO strategies to remain competitive and consistently secure those top spots in the search engine results.
-You’re going to find yourself engaging with everything from a tailored digital marketing strategy for manufacturing companies to innovative web design for manufacturing companies.
+You’re going to find yourself engaging with everything from tailored digital marketing strategies to innovative web design and more

 Here are a few areas of focus to get started with.

 SEO is commonly broken down into two key categories: on-page SEO and off-page SEO.

 - On-page SEO - this form of SEO helps you to optimise individual web pages on your website to rank higher in search engine results and generate more relevant traffic.
 It focuses on the content of the pages and HTML source codes (also known as HyperText makeup language which is used to create pages on a website).

 - Off-page SEO - off-page or “off-site” SEO, on the other hand, is a series of actions you can take outside of your own website to positively impact your rankings, such as link building.
 This will help your website climb the search engine results relevant to the products you sell.